BuiltByCharitha/Student-Fraudulent-Activity-Detection-using-Computer-Vision/README.md

    pip install opencv-python opencv-python-headless dlib numpy

 ### Acknowledgements:
-Special thanks to [MostafaHassan1/J6_Hackathon_Nadara](https://github.com/MostafaHassan1/J6_Hackathon_Nadara) for providing the reference code for the object detection part.
+Special thanks to [MostafaHassan1/J6_Hackathon_Nadara](https://github.com/MostafaHassan1/J6_Hackathon_Nadara) for providing the reference code for the eyetracking and data storage part.
 The inspiration from their work was used to implement the object detection model in this project.